dibyashakti1/ISCE_Coseismic_Interferogram_Downsample/README.md

-Script to quadtree downsample the unwrapped co-seismic interferograms (unw.geo) from ISCE
+Set of scripts to downsample the unwrapped co-seismic interferograms (unw.geo) from ISCE using the "quadtree"  method

 The quadtreeMain.m script downsamples the interseismic unwrapped interferrograms from ISCE output